-The City-County commitment to high-quality park facilities and recreation opportunities is integral to the region's identity as an outdoor destination.
-Tennessee Riverpark, Enterprise South Nature Park and Chester Frost Park continue to provide significant return on investment for economic development and quality of life as regional parks
+The City-County commitment to high-quality park

+facilities and recreation opportunities is integral to the region's identity as an outdoor destination.
+Tennessee Riverpark, Enterprise South Nature Park, and Chester Frost Park continue to provide significant return on investment for economic development and quality of life as regional parks.

-Managed in partnership by Hamilton County and the City of Chattanooga, the Tennessee Riverpark provides open space and recreation opportunities along the Riverwalk; an 8 - 12 foot wide paved, landscaped and lighted, scenic urban greenway along the southern bank of the Tennessee River.
-Originally extending from the Chickamauga Dam through downtown Chattanooga, a recently completed 3 1/2 mile segment now brings the Riverwalk closer to the foot of Lookout Mountain and eventually to Moccasin Bend National Park.
-The Riverwalk was noted as one of the primary reasons for the development of Cameron Harbor - a \$200 million mixed use development on an abandoned Vulcan sand and gravel property adjacent to the newly completed segment.
+Managed in partnership by Hamilton County and the city of Chattanooga, the Tennessee Riverpark provides open space and recreation opportunities along the Riverwalk, a 13-mile paved, landscaped and lighted, scenic urban greenway along the southern bank of the Tennessee River.
+The Riverwalk is noted as one of the primary reasons for the development of Cameron Harbor - a \$200 million mixed use development on 20 acres, built in three phases and one of the largest residential developments on the riverfront.

-The 2,800-acre Enterprise South Nature Park is jointly funded by Hamilton County and the City of Chattanooga.
-The park Visitors' Center features a meeting room, historical exhibits, park maps and guest services staff.
-Visitors can walk, hike or run along 10 1/2 miles of woodland trails through a variety of terrain and scenic features.
+The 2,800-acre Enterprise South Nature Park is co-funded by Hamilton County and the City of Chattanooga.
+The park Visitors' Center features a meeting room, historical exhibits, park maps, and guest services staff.
+Visitors can walk, hike, or run along 10 1⁄2 miles of woodland trails through a variety of terrain and scenic features.
 A successful partnership with SORBA has resulted in 13 miles of single-track mountain bike trails that attract riders from across the southeast.
 The Enterprise South Nature Park also contains 8.5 miles of paved interior roads for pedestrians and bicyclists as well as 3 picnic areas on the 7-mile driving-only loop as well as a picnic area by the 'hidden lake' accessible only by trails.
-Through a state economic development grant, the 17 mile Summit Knobs Equestrian Trails opened in 2018, expanding the outdoor activities to an even broader audience.
+Through a state economic development grant, the 17 mile Summit Knobs Equestrian Trails is open and expands the outdoor activities to an even broader audience.
 The park received the Governor's Environmental Stewardship Award for Greenways and Trails.

 Partnerships with both public and private entities have been the key to new developments and accomplishing goals.
 Volunteers and multiple user groups are actively engaged in park programs and projects.
-Residents and visitors enjoy kayak and stand-up paddleboard (SUP) rentals at Tennessee Riverpark and Chester Frost Park, as well as mountain bike rentals at Enterprise South Nature Park through a partnership with Uncle Dan's Outfitters (formerly known as Rock/Creek Outfitters).
+Residents and visitors enjoy kayak and stand-up paddleboard (SUP) rentals at Tennessee Riverpark and Chester Frost Park, as well as mountain bike rentals at Enterprise South Nature Park through a partnership with Rock/Creek.
 These outdoor recreation activities are among the top five growth activities nationwide.
-Collaborating with a variety of recreation companies and outdoor outfitters has proven to provide additional revenue streams, greater reach to consumers and enhanced environmental/ educational opportunities.
-The Hamilton County Fair attracts 40,000 visitors and 300 volunteers each September at Chester Frost Park, and will be celebrating 30 years in 2019.
+Collaborating with a variety of recreation companies and outdoor outfitters has proven to provide additional revenue streams, greater reach to consumers, and enhanced environmental/educational opportunities.

-With its rich history, industry presence, natural resources, low cost of living and progressive leadership, Hamilton County is the place to be, with no finish line in sight for the continued growth of industrial and economic development.
+With its rich history, industry accomplishments, natural assets, low cost of living and solid leadership, Hamilton County continues to flourish and reach new heights in areas of industrial and economic development.